chclau/modulo_counter/tb/readme.md

-This folder includes all the special source files for testbench (.vhd and others)
+This folder includes all the special source files for testbench + Vivado waveform file